Cronos87/tatoeba-indexer/readme.md

 - [ ] Some sentences are not indexed on MeiliSearch, find what's happening
 - [x] Adding the search engine Elasticsearch

+## Why this project

+I planned to build a desktop application with Flutter and use the index built with this project.
+Obviously, the application will be open source on Github as well as this one.
+Feel free to contribute, it will be a pleasure to work with everyone :)

+As soon as I have a beginning of application, I will link the project repository here!
+Stay tuned!

 ## Buy me a coffee

 If you like this project, it is much appreciated :)